MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 ## Extract a table that spans up to two pages

-By enabling the multipage table experimental feature, you can train a form processing model to extract data from tables than span up to two pages.
+With the multipage table experimental feature, you can train a form processing model to extract data from tables than span up to two pages.

 1. [Create a new form processing model](create-form-processing-model.md).

 1. The first step is to [define fields and tables to extract](create-form-processing-model.md#define-fields-and-tables-to-extract).
 On the **Choose information to extract** screen, select **Add** > **Multipage table (experimental)** to enable the experimental feature.

+    Rows that cut across pages aren't supported.

 1. Follow all steps in [Create a new form processing model](create-form-processing-model.md) before you train your model.

-    When uploading sample documents to train, upload as many documents with tables spanning up to two pages as possible.
+    When uploading sample documents to train, upload as many documents with tables that span up to two pages as possible.

 ## Extract a table that spans more than two pages

-For tables that span beyond two pages, do the following:
+For tables that span more than two pages, we recommend that you do the following:

 1. [Tag the table](create-form-processing-model.md#tag-tables) on the first page where it's present.

 1. After the model has been trained, process the document page by page by leveraging the [page range](form-processing-model-in-flow.md#page-range) feature.

+    Rows that cut across pages aren't supported.

 1. Capture all the tables across all pages and merge them in a single table.

-The following steps will guide you on how to achieve this:
+The following steps will guide you on how to do this:

 1. [Create a new form processing model](create-form-processing-model.md).

 2. The first step is to [define fields and tables to extract](create-form-processing-model.md#define-fields-and-tables-to-extract).

-Depending on how your table is placed on the document, do one of the following in the first step on the **Choose information to extract** screen:
+    Depending on how your table is placed on the document, do one of the following on the **Choose information to extract** screen:

     - If the first occurrence of the table has different surrounding elements than the tables in the following pages, select **Add** > **Multipage table (experimental)** to enable the experimental feature.